Turning the tide by reducing marine litter and plastic leakage into the ocean

 Title: Reducing Plastic Leakage into the Ocean

 Commissioned by: German Federal Ministry of Economic Cooperation and Development (BMZ)

-Marine litter is a global problem, affecting waterways and oceans around the world.
+Marine litter is a global problem, affecting marine and coastal biodiversity around the world.
 Scientists have detected plastics on remote beaches, the bottom of the sea and even in the Arctic.
 Sustainable solid waste management is the most effective way to prevent marine litter as it reduces plastics leaking from land-based sources into waterways and the ocean.

-Environmentally and socially sound solutions for reducing plastic leakage into the ocean have been initiated in four urban areas in Egypt, Mexico, Morocco and the Philippines.
+Environmentally and socially sound waste management solutions for reducing plastic leakage into the ocean are being implemented in five urban areas.

-1) Improving land-based plastic waste collection and recovery systems to significantly reduce the quantities of plastics leaking into the marine environment.
-The project includes the informal waste sector in generating value from recyclables.
-The focus lies on reducing land-based plastic leakage, rather than cleaning up existing litter from the ocean.
+- Improving land-based plastic waste collection and recovery systems to reduce quantities of plastics leaking into the marine and coastal environment, involving the informal waste sector.

-3) Organising policy dialogues with public and private sector partners as well as civil society to improve regulatory frameworks for managing waste effectively and to increase political buy-in and financing for sustainable solid waste management.
+- Holding policy dialogues with public and private stakeholders as well as civil society to improve regulatory frameworks for managing waste effectively and to increase political buy-in and financing for sustainable solid waste management.